 While most nursing jobs are on-site, there are a growing number of positions in telehealth—the practice of delivering health-related services by way of telecommunication technology—and other fields that can be done from a home office.
-The majority of the jobs listed below are for RNs, but some hire Licensed Practical Nurses, or LPNs.
+Work-at-home jobs for nurses include:

 - Case management